jeffersonnnn/ZEclipse/docs/USABILITY.md

 ### Transfer Validation

-Each BlackoutSOL transfer includes cryptographic proof validation to ensure:
+Each ZEclipse transfer includes cryptographic proof validation to ensure:

 - The correct amount is transferred across hops
 - Only the intended recipient(s) can claim the funds